ml-thesis/get-started/README.md

 # Getting started

 This organization is meant for TU Eindhoven students working on machine learning projects.
-First of all, contact Joaquin Vanschoren with your GutHub account name to add you as a member.
+First of all, contact Joaquin Vanschoren with your GitHub account name to add you as a member.

-## Creating you repo
+## Creating your repo
 There are a few options here:

-* Just create a new repo and start using it for your work (easiest).
-Follow the instructions to link it to a local folder.
+* Just create a new repo and start using it for your work, or submit your existing work.
+Follow the instructions to link it to a local folder and push your code.
-* Transfer an existing repo to this organization.
-Contact Joaquin about this.
+* If you have created your own GitHub repo already, you can transfer it to this organization.
+In your GitHub repo, see Settings > Danger Zone > Transfer ownership to new organization.
-* Fork an existing repo to this organization.
-Follow the steps below to keep it synchronized.
+* If you prefer to keep maintaining your code after the thesis, fork your existing repo to this organization.
+Optionally, you can follow the steps below to keep it synchronized.

 ## Synchronizing forks
 You can use [this workflow](https://github.com/aormsby/Fork-Sync-With-Upstream-action#when-you-want-to-merge-into-an-acive-working-branch-not-recommended)